ox-it/sakai/README.md

-# Raven Java for Sakai
+# Sentry Java for Sakai

-This project re-packages raven-java and it's dependencies so that they can be deployed into Sakai's classloaders, this allows you to send log4j events to sentry.
+This project re-packages sentry-java and it's dependencies so that they can be deployed into Sakai's classloaders, this allows you to send log4j events to sentry.

 ## Deployment

-Copy the artifact into tomcat's `common/lib` folder so that it is in the same classloader as log4j.jar, if you are running a copy of Sakai before 10.x you may get problems with tools supplying thier own copy of log4j.jar.
-Then you need to configure log4j to use the raven logger, placing a log4j.properties file in `sakai.home` means it will get read at startup and watched for changes.
+Copy the artifact into tomcat's `lib` folder so that it is in the same classloader as log4j.jar, if you are running a copy of Sakai before 10.x you may get problems with tools supplying thier own copy of log4j.jar.
+Then you need to configure log4j to use the sentry logger, placing a log4j.properties file in `sakai.home` means it will get read at startup and watched for changes.
 A simple example of this is:

     # Define the loggers